Elizabeth Warren has withdrawn her candidacy.

 - She has criticized President Trump’s expansion of air strikes in Somalia and the opening of a drone base in Niger.

 - Warren has consistently voted in line with the proposal to completely close the Guantanamo Bay detention camp.
+She pledges to complete the process of closing the facility, which she calls an “international embarrassment.”

 - She voted against Gina Haspel’s nomination for CIA director, arguing that Haspel “advocated for torture.”
 Warren calls controversial CIA interrogation programs “inhumane, ineffective, and un-American.”